huhailinguist/ArguGPT/data/argugpt/README.md

 # Machine-essays generation pipeline

+The dataset can be downloaded in HuggingFace as well: https://huggingface.co/datasets/SJTU-CL/ArguGPT

 We only upload index for human essays we used, since we don't have copyright to make any of these human texts public.

 This document only introduces how we collected **machine-generated essays**.